trevorhobenshield/spytter/README.md

 Capture live data from Twitter Spaces

-- live audio capture
+- asynchronously capture live audio and transcripts for 500 streams per IP
-- live transcript capture
-- search
+- search Live, Upcoming, and Top streams by keyword